AES Space Data Survey

 This article applies to: Scheduling, Real Estate, and Facilities Inventory Project

-In July 2018 the Academic and Events (AES) team began the process of collecting space data.
+In July 2018, the Academic and Event Scheduling (AES) team began the process of collecting space data.
 This involves gathering information about the features and equipment in instructional and event spaces.
 The team is engaged in the process to:

 - Communicate with colleges and units to identify and access spaces.

-- Work in collaboration with the Facility Inventory annual update process.
+- Work in collaboration with the Facilities Inventory annual update process.